 Rationale: Benchmarking is an important way that neonatal services can assess themselves against national and international standards.
-There are now rigorous processes for UK-wide neonatal audit and benchmarking, as well as international systems for this.
-Healthcare audit and benchmarking data, when linked to collaborative quality improvement initiatives, are powerful drivers for improvement.
+There are rigorous processes for UK-wide neonatal audit and benchmarking, as well as international systems for this.
+Healthcare audit and benchmarking data, when linked to collaborative quality improvement (QI) initiatives, are powerful drivers for improvement.

 - All perinatal services and NNUs should have systems in place to report data which are accurate and complete.
-Staff should have time in their job plans to support data reporting. - Data recorded as part of clinical care should contribute to local and national audit, service evaluation and research to inform improvements in neonatal care and service organisation/delivery.
-Networks require ringfenced specialist data analyst time for this. - All neonatal networks should have a dedicated data analyst with skills & experience to allow meaningful and comprehensive neonatal data analysis to support continuous quality improvement. - All perinatal services, NNUs and networks should continuously review their performance for relevant clinical and outcome measures. - All NNUs should be part of the National Neonatal Audit Programme (NNAP), Mothers and Babies: Reducing Risk through Audits and Confidential Enquiries across the UK (MBRRACE-UK) and any other mandatory national benchmarking processes. - NNUs and networks should have documented evidence of action plans to address negative outlier status. - NNUs and networks should collaborate to share outstanding practices if they have achieved positive outlier status.
+Staff should have time in their job plans to support data collection and reporting. - Data recorded as part of clinical care should contribute to local and national audit, service evaluation and research to inform improvements in neonatal care and service organisation/delivery.
+Networks require ringfenced specialist data analyst time for this. - All perinatal services, NNUs and networks should continuously review their performance for relevant clinical and outcome measures. - All NNUs should be part of the National Neonatal Audit Programme (NNAP), Mothers and Babies: Reducing Risk through Audits and Confidential Enquiries across the UK (MBRRACE-

+UK) and any other mandatory national benchmarking processes.

+- NNUs and networks should have documented evidence of action plans to address negative outlier status. - NNUs and networks should collaborate to share outstanding practices if they have achieved positive outlier status.